 - Pass your Basic Skills Test exam APTTP

-- You will need to complete the Subject Area Competence assessments for your desired area of instruction Praxis II
+- Complete the Subject Area Competence assessments for your desired area of instruction Praxis II

 - Submit the following: